Internationality

-Internationality is the concept of something "involving more than a single country", and may suggest interaction between or encompassing more than one nation, or generally beyond national boundaries.
-For example, international law, which is applied by more than one country and usually everywhere on Earth, and international language which is a language spoken by residents of more than one country.
+Internationality, or the international, is the concept of something involving more than a single country and may suggest interaction between or encompassing more than one nation, or generally beyond national boundaries.
+For example, international law, which is applied by more than one country and usually everywhere on Earth, and international languages spoken by residents of more than one country.
 "International" is therefore also sometimes used as a synonym for "global".

 As the United Nations noted in its Yearbook of the United Nations Commission on International Trade Law:

-Historical origin of the word
+Origin of the word

 The term international is of relatively recent vintage compared to much of the English language.
 It was coined by the utilitarian philosopher Jeremy Bentham in his An Introduction to the Principles of Morals and Legislation, which was printed for publication in 1780 and published in 1789, with Bentham writing: "The word international, it must be acknowledged, is a new one; though, it is hoped, sufficiently analogous and intelligible.
 It is calculated to express, in a more significant way, the branch of law which goes commonly under the name of the law of nations.
 The word was adopted in French in 1801.
 Thomas Erskine Holland noted in his article on Bentham in the 11th edition of the Encyclopædia Britannica that "Many of Bentham's phrases, such as 'international,' 'utilitarian,' 'codification,' are valuable additions to our language; but the majority of them, especially those of Greek derivation, have taken no root in it."
 In 1825, James Douglas of Cavero used the noun form when he wrote that "[a]n Influence, highly favourable to the Grecian States, consisted in their Internationality".